isabella232/Guidelines.Documentation/README.md

 #### Images

-Images should clearly show the step in a simple graphical way and should be in `PNG8` image format.
+Images should clearly show the step in a simple graphical way and should be in `PNG8` image format at `72dpi`.

 The filename of the image should describe what is going on in the image so that screen readers can convey the message of the image to those who are visually impaired.
 The filename should be in PascalCase (the first letter of each word should be uppercase) and there should be no spaces between each word.